gilsrus/automovieplayer/README.md

 - Current frames / Total Frames
 - Jump frame
 (Select some frames and push 'Frame Jump')
+(You can input frames by Drag mouse or Double click)

 ### 2. player
 - Load Movie...